coilysiren/blog/posts/health-tracker.md

 #### TODO

 I just thought of this today, so I'm still gauging interest.
-So please do show this page to people, tell me what you think, tell me if it's something you would maybe help with!Interested persons should tweet @lynnmagic or possibly email me at firemagelynn@gmail.com ~
+So please do show this page to people, tell me what you think, tell me if it's something you would help with!
+Interested persons should tweet @lynnmagic or email me at firemagelynn@gmail.com ~

 **-- Lynn, internet magician**